reiryuki/DTSX-Ultra-ZTE-A2020G-Pro-Magisk-Module/README.md

 ## Not Compatible with
 - Mi Music or any player that forcing compress offload playback
-- Dolby, Moto Waves, AudioFX Moto, or any global type soundfx (different case in different rom/vendor)
+- Dolby, Moto Waves, AudioFX Moto, Viper, or any global type soundfx (different case in different rom/vendor)
 - PUBG Mobile

 ## Compatible with